JayRaparla/ConnectedCities/README.md

 # connectedCities
 App to check if two cities are connected based on input from a text file.

-##Development env:
+## Development env
-.
-Oracle JDK 8
+1. Oracle JDK 8
-.
-Node v11.6
+2. Node v11.6
-. ubuntu 18.04 64 bit
+3. ubuntu 18.04 64 bit
-. intellij idea
+4. intellij idea
-. jhipster
+5. jhipster

 ## It has the following features